JL-F-D/Survey/README.md

 ---

 <p align="center">
-  <b>🔥 This is a curated paper list for "Privacy-Aware Embodied AI: A Position Paper".</b>
+  <b>🔥 This is a curated paper list for "Privacy-Aware Embodied AI: A Survey".</b>
   <br>
   To the best of our knowledge, this is the <b>first comprehensive survey</b> on privacy considerations in Embodied AI systems, covering the entire lifecycle from instruction understanding to physical interaction.
   <br>